FAQ

 How do named jails help?

-Named jails (via -n name) give each tool its own home directory.
+Named jails (via -j name) give each tool its own home directory.
 This is useful when:

-Each named jail has independent state — its own home directory, changes directory, and /tmp.
+Each named jail has independent state — its own home directory (for strict/bare mode), changes directory (for casual mode), and /tmp.
 You can have as many named jails as you want.

 Why not just Docker?